- Arts and Design

 9. 3-D Star

 I've always liked the looks of the 3-D star, but didn't have a clue about how to make one.
 Then I found this tutorial at grey luster girl that gives a great tutorial on how it is done.
-I think the 3-D star has so many possible uses for decorating.
-Just the change in color or texture can determine where to use one.

 10. Woven Sun